MadhuPriya1004/Secure-Document-Forgery-Mitigation-using-Blockchain/README.md

 # Secure-Document-Forgery-Mitigation-using-Blockchain
-This is a full-stack web application that ensures the authenticity of uploaded documents using Blockchain, IPFS, and Firebase.
-It prevents forgery attempts by validating document hashes and alerts prior uploaders about re-uploads or issuance via email.
+This project aims to mitigate the risks of document forgery by leveraging the immutability of blockchain technology combined with secure storage on IPFS and robust Google-based authentication using Firebase.
+It ensures document integrity, prevents duplicates, and enables secure issuing and verification, along with email-based notifications for previous contributors.

 # Features